Techrules Media Site

 |Multiple ECU architecture for monitoring of safety-relevant electronic systems

 - Battery status and TREV control

 - Ends -

 Techrules at the 88th Geneva International Motor Show:

 Visitors to the 2018 Geneva Motor Show can find out more about Techrules and see the Ren RS on Stand 2051 in Hall 2.

 To arrange interviews with Techrules executives at the Geneva International Motor Show and for ongoing media enquiries, please contact:

 Eric Geers | +46 705 316 010 | eric@GBPRC.eu

 For ongoing media enquiries, please contact:

 Techrules is a new automotive research and development company based in Beijing, China.
-Its mission is to develop automotive powertrain technologies to help next generation vehicles be more efficient, more environmentally-friendly, easier to use and deliver a better user experience.
+Its mission is to develop automotive powertrain technologies with exceptional range-extending capabilities and make it available to all vehicle manufacturers, to help next generation vehicles be more efficient, more environmentally-friendly, easier to use and deliver a better user experience.